jfreboud/jfreboud.github.io/_posts/2021-08-23-gradient-descent.markdown

 \end{align}
 $$

-So it appears the new value for $ w^2 $ is still the same !
+It appears the new value for $ w^2 $ is still the same !
 This is no wonder as for this first **data input**: $ loss = 0 $.
 This $ loss $ value is typical for a $ model $ that has already produced the right result and has nothing to learn.